undergrad-partner-school

 Admissions

 If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most important facts you need to know about admission policy and requirements at Colorado State University.
+Check out some relevant info about admission policy and requirements at Colorado State University.

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 30,066 in 2023.
-Colorado State University has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 34,118 in 2025.
+Colorado State University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 26 while the average GPA was 3.7.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.
+The average ACT score for all the enrolled students in 2025 was 26 and the average GPA was 3.69.
+This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.

-The SAT Critical Reading average score was 597 for the accepted students, while the average SAT Math score was 581.
+The SAT Critical Reading average score was 597 for the admitted students, while the average SAT Math score was 574.

 Average Test Scores